BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 ## LALR(1)

-The LALR(1) algorithm bears mentioning only because it is used in the IELR(1) algorithm as the foundation on which inadequacy attribution metadata are computed.
+The LALR(1) algorithm bears mentioning primarily because it is used in the IELR(1) algorithm as the foundation on which inadequacy attribution metadata are computed.
 As described in more detail later, IELR(1) conceptually patches up all inadequacies of an LALR(1) parser to make it recognize the same grammar as the corresponding canonical LR(1) parser.
 That means starting with an LALR(1) parser,